justinhtn/sagemaker-sentiment-analysis/README.md

 ---
  ## Update (6/24/20):

 As a cost saving measure, the Sagmaker endpoing was deleted - and as a result live prediction is currently is non functional.
+If you are looking to collaborate on future work and would like to give this demo a test go - please can reach out to me at justinhoughton@fastmail.com.

  ## ~~Steps to play with web app~~